 THINGS TO REMEMBER AND BRING:

-- Use non-slip rubber shoes lest you want to fall or slide.
+- Use non-slip rubber shoes lest you want to slip, especially when it’s raining.

 - Learn to pitch your own tent in case your guide doesn’t know how.